drmcrooks/pocketsoc-ng-docs/docs/exercise_one.md

 ![Portainer pocketsoc-ng](images/portainer_4.png)
 5. To access the terminal for a given container, click on the `>_` icon
 ![Portainer pocketsoc-ng](images/portainer_5.png)
-6. Feel free to explore the rest of the interface, which gives information on the deployment.
-You can always get back to the list of containers through the `Containers` link or `Stacks` -> `pocketsoc-ng` as above
+6. Explore the rest of the interface, which gives information on the deployment.
+You can always get back to the list of containers through the `Containers` link or `Stacks` followed by `pocketsoc-ng` as above